 Catechesis of the Good Shepherd is a Montessori-based approach to the faith formation of children that takes place in a specially prepared classroom called an Atrium.
-Some elements of the child’s Atrium experience lend themselves quite well to at-home use.
-Our starting points for the Fall are outlined below.
-Please note: Every family with young children is invited to enjoy at-home materials.
-For planning purposes, advance signups are required.
-As a courtesy to our families, at-home materials will be delivered.
-(Church pick-up available by request.)
+Some elements of the child’s Atrium experience lend themselves quite well to at-home use and continue to be available to all families as we enter 2021.
+Please note: Every family with young children (Toddlers through 5th graders) is invited to enjoy at-home materials.
+Please see request or sign-up info specific to each material.

 An essential piece of every Atrium is the Prayer Table, where children and catechists gather to sing, pray, and share what’s on our hearts.
-To help you and your child/ren create a similar space in your home, Prayer Table Kits will be delivered to families on Celebration Sunday, September 13.
+To help you and your child/ren create a similar space in your home, a Prayer Table Kit can be delivered to your home!
 Children are encouraged to use their Prayer Table any time they feel drawn to it, and, if desired, may also join our virtual Sunday Prayer Table (see below) each week to help stay connected to their Atrium community.
-Sign up online to request your family’s kit, or contact Sharon Campbell (scampbell [at] gracestlukes [dot] org) for more information.

 Above all else, the Atrium is a place of prayer, contemplation, and community for children.
-During our time of physical distance, all children are invited to join a 15-minute virtual Prayer Table on Sunday mornings, following the 10:30 service, led by Sharon Campbell.
+While we observe safer-at-home guidelines, all children are invited to join a 20-minute virtual Prayer Table on Sunday mornings, following the 10:30 service, led by Sharon Campbell.
 This is a wonderful way to connect and enjoy

-Sundays, approx. 11:45-noon, via Zoom.
+Sundays at 11:30 via Zoom.
 Link sent to all families on Saturdays, no sign up required.
 Please contact Sharon to be added to the Children’s Formation email list.

-To meet the needs of parents and children to be together in a safer way, we will offer outdoor, in-person, socially distanced gatherings, as local conditions allow.
-Our first gathering is planned for Sunday, September 27, 2-4 p.m. on Anchor Hill (the grassy area adjacent to the Anchor Center at Peabody & Lemaster) and offer time for socially distanced play, conversation, and continued work on our GSL Family Tree, a communal art project begun during Fall 2020.
+To meet the needs of parents and children to be together ins afer ways, we’re offering outdoor, in-person, socially distanced gatherings, as local conditions allow.
+These gatherings are held on Anchor Hill (the grassy area adjacent to the Anchor Center at Peabody & Lemaster) and offer time for socially distanced play, conversation, and continued work on our GSL Family Tree, a communal art project begun during Fall 2020.